7 April - 2 July

 Sam's Eden is a new queer publication project by artist and curator Thomas Wells.
 The project looks at queer visibility in cultural spaces through workshops and exhibitions.
-This project Sam's Eden two 'Sensory Overload', commissioned by the MAC and in collaboration with The Rainbow Project, looked at access to a number of creative mediums such as dance, mark making, performance, and architecture through a number of facilitated sessions.
+This project commissioned by the MAC and in collaboration with The Rainbow Project, looked at access to a number of creative mediums such as dance, mark-making, performance, and architecture through a number of facilitated sessions.
 The content of which will be featured in the second issue of this publication.

-Syrian artist, and founder of Berlin based coculture e.V.
+Syrian artist, and founder of Berlin-based coculture e.V.
 Khaled Barakeh is addressing the rights of people seeking asylum in Northern Ireland.
-Supporting Participation and the Practice of Rights Lift the Ban campaign Khaled is collaborating with migrants, and human rights activists to raise awareness of the hostile environment people are forced to live in.
-As part of this commission, we will host events At the Table which seek to explore expose the issue.
+Supporting Participation and the Practice of Rights Lift the Ban campaign which promotes the right for asylum seeking people to work.
+This right is currently denied.
+People who have fled conflict zones for safety are currently living on £8 per week in temporary housing unable to provide for themselves and their families.
+Khaled is collaborating with asylum seekers who are artists, doctors and consultants, and human rights activists to raise awareness of this issue.
+As part of this commission, we will host events At the Table which seek to expose current inequalities.

 Documenta 15 curated by ruangrupa, the Jakarta-based artists’ collective presented an artistic and economic model rooted in principles such as collectively, communal resource sharing, and equal allocation.
 These concerns have influenced our thinking in presenting this exhibition.